13luiscabral13/SDLE/docs/Design.md

 ### 3.3 Replication between nodes

 To ensure eventual consistency across the entire system, the replication of modified data between servers is crucial.
 Upon instantiation, servers gain access to a list of neighboring servers.
-The order of each server's list enables the construction of a dependency network in the form of a ring, as illustrated in [Figure N].
+The order of each server's list enables the construction of a dependency network in the form of a ring, as illustrated in [Figure 5].

-Figura N
+Figura 5
+Replication Ring

 When a node detects a modification in its internal CRDT, it proceeds to communicate and propagate this alteration to the N neighboring nodes, following the specified order.
 The propagation involves a merge between the CRDTs of the two parties.
 In terms of connection fault tolerance, if a server among the chosen N servers does not respond, it is skipped, and communication is redirected to another remaining server.